 Should I delete the old stuff?

-When or How Often to do a Website Content Review?
+How Often to Review Website Content?